New York City / Staten Island, New York

 NYC Suburbia

-If you’re looking for a suburban life, a ferry ride away from Manhattan that costs a heck of a lot less then this is a good choice.
-This is however not Brooklyn.
-It’s not even Queens, in terms of an emerging mix of families and young, diverse neighborhoods.
+If you’re looking for a suburban life, a ferry ride away from Manhattan, that costs a heck of a lot less than most of the rest of the boroughs, then this is a good choice.
+This is not Brooklyn though, or even Queens, in terms of being an emerging mix of families and young, diverse neighborhoods.

 Agents in New York City / Staten Island